-Criteria JORC Code explanation ommentary infrastructure necessary to support the Tritton mine is installed incrementally over time.
+Criteria JORC Code explanation Commentary infrastructure necessary to support the Tritton mine is installed incrementally over time.
 The sustaining capital cost of installing the infrastructure is included in the Life of Mine plan.
-Metallurgical factors or assumptions 2.
-3. 4.
-5. The metallurgical process proposed and the appropriateness of that process to the style of mineralisation.
-Whether the metallurgical process is well- tested technology or novel in nature.
-The nature, amount and representativeness of metallurgical test work undertaken, the nature of the metallurgical domaining applied and the corresponding metallurgical recovery factors applied.
-Any assumptions or allowances made for deleterious elements.
-The existence of any bulk sample or pilot scale test work and the degree to which such samples are considered representative of the orebody as a whole.
-For minerals that are defined by a specification, has the ore reserve estimation 1.
-2. 3.
-4. successfully treated to date.
-Environmen- 1. been based on the appropriate mineralogy to meet the specifications?
-The status of studies of potential 1.
-The Tritton deposit is located on ML1544.
-The mine is fully permitted for production. tal environmental impacts of the mining and processing operation.
+Metallurgical factors or assumptions The metallurgical process proposed and the appropriateness of that process to the style of mineralisation.
+Whether the metallurgical process is well-tested technology or novel in nature.
+The nature, amount and representativeness of by sulphide flotation methods.The sulphide flotation treatment method is proved on Tritton ore with 10M tonne of ore successfully treated to date. metallurgical test work undertaken, the nature of the metallurgical domaining applied and the corresponding metallurgical recovery factors applied.
+4. Any assumptions or allowances made for deleterious elements. e 3.
+Tritton ore processing plant to produces a copper concentrate with 24% copper.
+Average 5.
+The existence of any bulk sample or pilot scal test work and the degree to which such samples are considered representative of the orebody as a whole.
+6. For minerals that are defined by a specification, has the ore reserve estimation been based on the appropriate mineralogy to meet the specifications? the copper concentrate.
+This is supported by historical production of a very clean concentrate.
+Environmen- tal 1.
+The status of studies of potential environmental impacts of the mining and processing operation.
 Details of waste rock characterisation and the consideration of potential sites, status of design options considered and, where applicable, the status of approvals for process residue storage and waste dumps should be reported.
-2. Tailing from ore treatment are disposed to the existing Tritton Resources ailing storage facility.
-Closure of this tailing storage facility will be required at end of mine life.
-Sufficient topsoil and waste rock with suitable geochemistry is stockpiled and available for capping for capping of the facility at mine closure.
-3. Waste rock with potential to be acid forming is disposed into stopes underground and not stored on surface.
 Infrastructure 1.
 The existence of appropriate infrastructure: 1.
 The Tritton mine and ore processing site has all necessary infrastructure installed and